kamilabielska/language-chat-app/README.md

 # language chat app
 Reasons for creating this app were threefold:
-1. I wanted to play and create a web app with React and flask
+1. I wanted to play and create a web app with React and Flask
 2. I wanted to try using ChatGPT api
 3. I wanted to display the errors I make while conversing with ChatGPT in Italian in a visual manner (so that I don't have to compare the two texts word by word)